sthaeron/forsyde-devtools/docs/scheduling.md

 ## Limitation and Future Work
 Currently, this scheduler will generate a valid schedule, but not with a minimal buffer size.
 This could be optimized with new strategy of choosing fireable actors.

-Besides, the identify actors that connects to an input, currently it simply finds an IRSignal that source is named "input".
-If there are multiple inputs, the name might be different and this would not work.
-There should be a new way to represent inputs in ForSyDeIR.